 1. Confirm Your Home Address Is Correct

+Keeping your Personal Information (such as your legal name, phone number, and emergency contact details) up-to-date is always critical, but it’s especially important to make sure your home address is correct; a missing or incorrect address could put you at risk for not receiving your paycheck on time, receiving the wrong benefits options, or even being taxed incorrectly.
 Your Primary Home Address in Workday should be the address you use while working at the UW and is the address for which taxes will be based – Workday will automatically deduct out-of-state taxes from your paycheck if your primary address is located in a state with a state tax (e.g. California or Oregon).
-In addition, your primary home address determines many of your benefits options.

 Learn how to verify and update your address in the Edit Contact Information section of the Edit Personal Information User Guide.